 - Bride’s attire for the engagement party and rehearsal dinner

 - Wedding cake

-- Flowers for the tables, ceremony, and all bridal and bridal party bouquets
+- Flowers for the tables, ceremony, bride’s bouquet, and bridal party bouquets (corsages and boutonnieres)

 - Transportation for the wedding party to and from the events